octoberv29/Android-Developer-By-Google-Nanodegree/Sunshine App/README.md

         2. Defined constants for database name and version.
         3. Created a constructor that takes a context and calls the parent constructor.
         4. Overrode onCreate() and onUpgrade() methods to create/update db.

+8. Content Providers
+    * Add Content Provider to access the cached data stored in a local database.
+        Replace AsyncTaskLoader by Cursor Loader inside MainActivity to take the data from
+        a local database through Content Provider's methods using ContentResolver.
+        For now, use fake data instead of downloading it from the web.
+        Update MainActivity and ForecastAdapter to use cursor and delete OnSharedPreferenceChangeListener.
+        Update DetailActivity to show details in separate TextViews instead of one summary.
+    &nbsp;

+    1. Content Provider and Cursor Loader:
+        1. Created a WeatherProvider class by subclassing a ContentProvider and added it to the Manifest file.
+        2. Added URIs to the Contract class, which apps/components will use to contact the content provider.
+        3. Added UriMatcher to the ContentProvider to match given URIs to integer codes while doing operations on db.
+        4. Overrode ContentProvider methods: bulkInsert(), insert(), query(), update(), delete().
+        5. Added ContentResolver to interact with the ContentProvider instead of directly interacting with a db.
+    2. MainActivity:
+        1. Updated ForecastAdapter to use cursor instead of String data.
+        2. Replaced AsyncTaskLoader by CursorLoader in MainActivity.
+        3. Eliminated all of the code of OnSharedPreferenceChangeListener in MainActivity.
+    3. DetailActivity:
+        1. Updated activity_detail.xml to display all of the data in a separate TextViews.
+        2. Modified DetailActivity to show all of the data and added CursorLoader to show this data.
+        3. Changed Item Click Listener Interface inside ForecastAdapter to accept long date.
+        4. Changed implementation of this interface inside MainActivity so that now it sends Uri of
+            a specific weather to a DetailActivity when click event occurs.